 If you like surfing the internet, consider becoming a website tester for UserTesting.
 Companies that are launching new sites will pay you to provide feedback about them and perform tasks to make sure they’re functioning properly.
 You can expect to make $10 for each website you review.

 If you have any coupons around you know you won’t use, someone else might be willing to pay for them.
-For example, if someone is planning to buy a new laptop, a 10-percent-off coupon could save him a substantial amount, which might motivate him to pay you a portion of what he’d save to get the coupon.
+For example, if someone is planning to buy a new laptop, a 10-percent-off coupon could save them a substantial amount, which might motivate them to pay you a portion of what they’d save to get the coupon.

 Cryptocurrencies are currencies electronically created and controlled in a decentralized manner instead of by a government.
 Types of cryptocurrencies include Bitcoin and Litecoin.

 Trading cryptocurrencies can be lucrative — Bitcoin went up considerably between January 2017 and December 2017.
 Trading cryptocurrencies has its risks.
-If the price plummets — as Bitcoin’s price has been doing throughout 2018 — you could lose your investment.
+If the price plummets — as Bitcoin’s price has in the past — you could lose your investment.